NeMa42/cyclistic_project/README.md

 - **KPI:** Ride counts by day of the week and user type
 - **Insight:** Casuals ride more on weekends, while members are weekday commuters — tailor campaigns by user type and time of week.

-### 4. Commute-Like Casual Riders (Advanced KPI)
+### 4. Commute-Like Casual Riders
 - **KPI:** Count of casual riders who ride on weekdays during commute hours (6–10 AM, 4–7 PM) with short rides (5–30 mins)
 - **Insight:** A new potential segment — casuals who already act like members.
 Offer weekday-only commuter plans or trial memberships to convert them.

-### 5. Top Start Stations Used by Casual Riders
+### 5. Top Start Stations Used by Commute-Like Casual Riders
-- **KPI:** Top 10 start stations by ride count for casual users
+- **KPI:** Top 20 most frequent start stations among commute-behavior casuals
-- **Insight:** Shows physical locations for targeted marketing.
-These are high-traffic casual rider areas — ideal for QR code offers, geo-targeted digital ads, or promo signs.
+- **Insight:** These are ideal locations for geo-targeted promotions — e.g. QR code signs or in-station digital campaigns.
+A new potential segment (25.9% of casuals) — casuals who already act like members.
+Offer weekday-only commuter plans or trial memberships to convert them.

+### 6. KPI Summary Card
+- **KPI:** Total rides (Jan–Mar), casual ride count, commute-like casual ride count, % commute-like, and average ride durations by rider type
+- **Insight:** Provides a snapshot of key metrics.
+Helps anchor all visualizations with context and quantifies the member-conversion potential.

 ---